 If your dog is like Gretel, she “noodles”, or collapses/rolls over for belly rubs, as soon as I try to put the tape measure on her.

-One person holds on to the dog’s back foot lightly, and holds a treat out in front of them, causing them to stretch forward a little to reach it.
+One person holds on to the dog’s back feet lightly, and holds a treat out in front of them, causing them to stretch forward a little to reach it.
 The other person does the measuring.

 If anything, this might result in a measurement that’s a 1/2 or so longer than your dog is when standing in a relaxed position.

 The measurement should be taken at the widest part of the chest, usually right behind the front legs.

 This sounds pretty straightforward, right?
 Well, not necessarily.

-If you are purchasing a jacket, you can stop reading.
+Note: If you are purchasing a jacket, you can stop reading.
 However, if you are purchasing something like a suit that has legs, you’ll also want this next measurement too.

-I Have My Dog’s Measurements.
+I Have My Dachshund’s Measurements.
 Now What?